 Tips for Keeping Your New Teeth Clean and Healthy

 Moreover, cleaning your denture teeth is necessary for good oral hygiene.
-Neglect will lead to a whole host of problems, from bad breath and mouth sores up to gum infections.
+Neglect will lead to a whole host of problems, from bad breath and mouth sores to gum infections.

-Soaking overnight: You might be surprised to learn that soaking your dentures in a cleanser is not just for cleaning them but also an excellent way of storing them overnight.
+Soaking overnight: You might be surprised to learn that soaking your dentures in a cleanser is not just for cleaning them, but also an excellent way of storing them overnight.
 Denture cleaners will kill the bacteria and clean deep into any nooks and crannies you’ve missed when brushing.

 Soaking dentures overnight in water can be a great way to keep them clean and fresh.
 However, it is essential not to leave your replacement teeth submerged for too long in the solution.

-Regular dentist appointment: Schedule regular visits with your dentist to keep dentures clean and in good condition.
+Regular dentist appointments: Schedule regular visits with your dentist to keep your dentures clean and in good condition.
 Dentists can make sure the denture fits properly, check for any signs of complications like lesions or changes to the jaw shape.
 You may even want them to clean your dentures using an ultrasonic cleaner, removing the biofilm that has grown over time.

 While conventional dentures are a great and affordable solution for many people, the process of getting them can be daunting.
-In this blog post, we’ve outlined what you need to know about your dental care options so that you can make an informed decision as to whether or not it is right for you.
+In this blog post, we’ve outlined what you need to know about your dental care options so that you can make an informed decision as to whether or not they are right for you.
 We hope our tips have helped clear up any misconceptions about how complicated the treatment process might be.
 If you feel like there is still something missing from our guide, call Peel Dental Studio on 08 9535 4900, and one of their team members will be happy to help answer any questions you may have.